paulrouget/vianaic/README.md

 Practicing writing is pretty straight forward.
 Pick any text and start writing.

 Reading is a bit more tricky.
 There is not much reading material yet, and people tend to use their own variant, making sharing prose difficult.
-We hope [to have a Font](https://github.com/vianaic/vianaic.github.io/issues/1) that will make any online text readable in Vianaic.
+[You can use this font](https://github.com/paulrouget/vianaic-font/) that makes any online text readable in Vianaic.

 In the mean time we put tother some examples below.